Where Can I Recycle My...

 Not sure what to do with that old TV now that you have a new high-power HDTV?
 What about those old light bulbs?
 Fortunately, many companies are accepting back their older products for recycling.
 Sony and Best Buy are just two of the companies that allow you to bring in, drop off, or mail in used electronic equipment.

 Ever wonder what to do with your old VHS tapes?
 Keep them from ending up in a landfill by sending them to Alternative Community Training, a nonprofit Missouri company that provides jobs to people with disabilities.
 Workers erase the tapes, resell the ones that are in good shape, and recycle the plastic parts of the rest.
-They've recycled more than 1 million tapes so far!
+So far, they've recycled more than 1 million tapes.
 Mail tapes (at the cheaper USPS media mail rate) to ACT, 2200 Burlington, Columbia, MO 65202.
 (Information thanks to Arianne Cohen.